 You are going to love this Chocolate Fudge Swirled Pumpkin Bread!
 It has layers of rich, fudgy chocolate swirled into a moist pumpkin bread.
-It’s the best chocolate fudge swirled pumpkin bread you will ever have.
+It’s the best chocolate pumpkin bread you will ever have.

 Is it fair to call this breakfast when it really tastes like dessert?
 I’m pretty sure that calling it pumpkin bread qualifies it for breakfast but this bread makes an amazing dessert.